Aish-p/Text-Vision-Agent/README.md

 **Langchain** 🔗: A framework for developing AI applications.
 It helps with the orchestration of the tools and agents.
   * ChatOllama: A wrapper around the Ollama LLM for conversational AI tasks.
-  * initialize_agent: A function to configure and set up the agent to process tasks.
+  * Initialize_agent: A function to configure and set up the agent to process tasks.
-  * ConversationBufferWindowMemory: This handles memory and keeps track of recent conversations for better context understanding.

 **FluxPipeline** 🔥: A model from Diffusers used for generating images from text prompts.
 It uses deep learning to produce high-quality images.